 Russians launch attack drones on Ukraine – Air Force

-On the evening of June 27, Russian forces launched strike drones on Ukraine.
+On the evening of 25 June, Russians launched an attack on Ukraine using strike drones.

-This was reported by Censor.NET, citing the Air Force of the Armed Forces of Ukraine.

-"Enemy UAV activity in Sumy region!
-Air defense assets have been deployed," it was reported at 10:06 p.m.

 Log in to Censor.NET